 What shall we connect?

-Our page is not very human readable at the moment so let’s start adding some more information to the hash, to make this page more useful.
+For now let’s start off simple.
+Our new hash page is not very human readable so we can start adding some more information to the hash, to make the page more useful.

 The product is now on the blockchain and in the public domain!
-Its reference can be used as the default location for further information and enquiries.
+Its hash reference can be used as the default location to connect other information, or to submit further enquiries.

 Please contact us using the details below if you have enquiries concerning the use of blockchain in your business or community.

 The new economy being produced by the Telos Blockchain is home to the Work Proposal System WPS, where token holders vote for the projects the network will fund next.
 Today we are delighted to announce the submission of a Work Proposal by Igor Berlenko of Swap.Online on which Jim and I will be collaborating.